davehague/audapolis/doc/feat/phase1_whisper_integration.md

 - Validation and error handling for configuration
 - Runtime configuration updates without restart

 This completes Phase 1.
-The system should now support both Vosk and Whisper engines with intelligent selection, fallbacks, and user configuration.
+The system should now exclusively use the Whisper engine with intelligent model selection, fallbacks, and user configuration.
 ```

 ---